 The Series X also delivers a new innovative HDR reconstruction technique.
 Through this one can play the old titles with HDR support.
 And because the technique is a feature of the platform it doesn’t affect the game performance.

-Thus the advancements at the hardware and platform level enable the gamer to go back in time.
+Thus, the hardware and platform advancements enable the gamer to go back in time.
 And not just merely play the classic game titles, but play their best versions.

 There is also a new Quick Resume feature which allows you to resume the game from where you left off.
 This applies to both the new and the backward compatible titles.